blinklabs-io/docs/src/content/docs/guides/nview/quick-start-overview.md

 ## Step 1 - Download binary from Blinklabs

-1. First start by going to <a href="https://blinklabs.io/projects-open-source" target="_blank">https://blinklabs.io/projects-open-source</a> and scroll down to nview.
+#### Step 1-A - First start by going to <a href="https://blinklabs.io/projects-open-source" target="_blank">https://blinklabs.io/projects-open-source</a> and scroll down to nview.
 <br>

-2. Select the operating system of your node server.
+#### Step 1-B - Select the operating system of your node server.

 ![nview-blinklabs-site-operating-system](/nview-blinklabs-site-operating-system.png)
 <br>

-3. You can either download the binary file and move the file to your node server or...
+#### Step 1-C - You can either download the binary file and move the file to your node server or...

 ![nview-blinklabs-site-download](/nview-blinklabs-site-download.png)